 Dementia Caregiver Resources operates caregiver support groups available to residents of the Tampa Bay area.
 Facilitated by Karen Truman Ph.D. and Jeff Truman MS Ed, the group encourages lively conversation, provides education, offers solutions to caregiving issues, and promotes new friendship.
 Attendees can share experiences, ask questions, and enjoy full confidentiality within the group.
 Click here for Dementia Caregiver Resources.

-Memorial Hospital of Tampa has 90 minute Alzheimer's Support Group classes offered each month aimed at Tampa caregivers whose loved ones are suffering from Alzheimer's or other dementia and age-related mental conditions.
+Memorial Hospital of Tampa has 90 minute Alzheimer's Support Group classes offered each month aimed at Tampa caregivers whose loved ones need memory care in Tampa, and are suffering from Alzheimer's or other dementia and age-related mental conditions.
 The support group teaches you coping skills to manage stress and information on dealing with Alzheimer's disease in a loved one.
 Click here for Memorial Hospital of Tampa.
 Click here for Memorial Hospital of Tampa.

 St. Anthony's Hospital Foundation provides support to Tampa caregivers through education, training, support groups, and referrals for care (when needed).
 The Memory Disorders Center at the foundation has a resource library available to Tampa caregivers and provides onsite caregiver support groups and a variety of other community services, such as memory screenings for your loved one and training/education for care providers.
 Click here for St. Anthony's Hospital Foundation.